oi-analytics/argentina-transport/docs/predata.rst

     The original rail OD data provided by the Secretaría de Planificación de Cargas contains station-station OD matrices which are time-stamped for the year 2015.
 But there are several issues with using the rail GIS network and OD data directly:
         - The names of the OD stations do not always match the nodes in the GIS data.
 So we do not always know the location of OD nodes
-        - The route information does not match any GIS data, if it exists.
+        - The route information does not match any GIS data, if it exists
         - In several cases the time-stamps are missing, so we do not know the time of start and end of a jounrey
         - In several cases the distance of travel is missing, so we do not know the length of the jounrey
         - Only is some instances does the data indicate the origin and destination provinces